It is very important to us that you have a wonderful stay on board; please read the information below to get the best out of your cruise.

 PLANNING WHAT TO TAKE

 Clothing and footwear: Casual dress on board is very much the order of the day.
 Some guests prefer to dress for dinner but this is personal choice.
 A warm waterproof jacket is recommended for the outer decks when the boat is sailing.
 Lightweight waterproof trousers and jacket are essential for tender trips and shore trips.
 We advise that whenever possible guests wear non-slip shoes on deck and when going ashore in the tender.
 Waterproof walking shoes and boots are recommended for trips onshore.
 To protect the wooden decks high-heeled shoes should not be worn on board.
+Please note there is no iron onboard.

 Health and Medicines: Let us know of any special medical conditions e.g. allergies that the crew should be aware of.
 If you need to keep any medication refrigerated, or have any medical devices that will need charging etc, let us know and we will check their compatibility with the ships electrical system.
 Bring any medicines or pharmaceutical products that you may need during the cruise.